jobial-io/sclap/README.md

 ### Overriding the app name

-## Generating a bash or ZSH autocomplete script
+## Generating a Bash or ZSH autocomplete script

 ## Testing your app